 Up to 30 credits of graduate-level coursework can be transferred if it is similar to the courses offered in the CCNY biomedical engineering graduate program (see the CCNY Graduate Bulletin at http://www.ccny.cuny.edu/registrar/bulletins for a list of course descriptions).
-Once in the program a student must request a transfer of credits that is approved by the BME PhD Advisor and the Engineering Dean of Graduate Studies.
+Once in the program a student must request a transfer of credits that is approved by the BME PhD Advisor and the Associate Dean for Graduate Studies.
 Usually graduate degrees in engineering or biophysics can transfer the full 30 credits.
 For master’s degrees in other disciplines courses can be transferred on a credit-by-credit basis.

 Do you have campus visits?

 Prospective students are always welcome to visit – appointments can be made to visit with faculty, current students, and/or attend a biomedical engineering seminar during the semester (these are usually held on Wednesdays at 3pm).
 If you are interested in visiting, please contact the BME PhD Advisor.
 Students who are being considered for admission into the program are typically invited to visit CCNY for an interview.
 This gives the student opportunity to meet students and faculty and to visit various labs.
 This usually occurs in February or March for Fall admissions.
 Interviews for Spring admissions are handled on case-by-case basis.